adamhorden/Infrastructure-Projects/electrics.md

 reduced the electricity bill.
 Changing all tubes out should be considered or replacing the tubes entirely in the areas where more light is required.

+Changing out the two flourescent tubes in snackspace for LED ones has reduced the power draw on the circuit from 1.5A to 0.2A (measured by current-clamp meter) which shows significant improvement.
+Note, one of the tubes was already dying and needed to be replaced due to repeated failures to start.

 Main toilet
 ===========